 Narrated by Hollywood icon Ed Asner, "Eva: A-7063" tells the full, astonishing story of this historic figure for the first time, tracking her from Auschwitz to Israel to the United States - even into the U.S. Capitol for her jaw-dropping arrest - and ultimately to her courageous return to the Nazi death camp.

 It reveals her hidden pain, unbridled rage and unextinguished love for humanity that transformed her into an international spokeswoman followed by millions.

-"Eva: A-7063," a documentary by Ted Green and Mika Brown in partnership with WFYI, Indianapolis' PBS affiliate, is scheduled to air on 94% of PBS member stations starting in April of 2019.
+"Eva: A-7063," a documentary by Ted Green and Mika Brown in partnership with WFYI, Indianapolis' PBS affiliate, aired on 94% of PBS member stations in 2019.

 Our journey with Eva took us more than 90,000 miles around the world and illuminated a psychological odyssey that will be discussed for generations.
 Ultimate destination: